Sickle and Hammer (film)

 Sickle and Hammer (Серп и молот) is a 1921 Russian silent drama film directed by Vladimir Gardin.
 It is an agit-film that is longer than the usual at six reels because the norm is two reels only or twenty minutes.
 The story is about a peasant worker who went to the city to become a factory worker, then he eventually fights in the World War and after this, he returns to his own village as a Red Army commander.

+Plot

+Fleeing from the family of the wealthy peasant Kulak, the farm laborer Andrei, along with his beloved Agasha Gorbova and her brother Petr from a poor peasant family, moves to the capital, Moscow, in search of work.
+After securing a job, Andrei marries Agasha.
+However, World War I and then the October Revolution separate the couple for a long time.